 Construction on Cobbs Creek Reservoir began in June of 2017.
 Since mobilizing the contractor has cleared areas of land to construct the access road to the pump station, the pump station site, and the soil borrow areas for the soils used to construct the dams (main, saddle and perimeter access road dams).
 In addition, excavation of the pump station and installation of the coffer dam is complete.
 The contractor is currently working on the concrete work and piping for Intake and Valve Vault Structures #1 and 2 behind the cofferdam in the James River.
 They have completed the concrete work at the pump station to the bottom of the lower floor level and tested the wet wells.
 The Cobbs Creek diversion has been rerouted into the 84-inch inlet/outlet pipe to the dam and the inlet/outlet tower at the main dam.
 The contractor has remobilized the crane to begin the final construction phase of the Inlet/Outlet Tower.
-The Quarry has been competed with sufficient amounts of rip rap and onsite aggregates stored on site.
-The contractor has finished the Saddle Dam except for a completion of the articulated concrete blocks for wave protection.
-Work on the Perimeter Access Road Dam is about 95% complete.
-The contractor has completed the grout curtain and slurry wall in the main dam and is almost complete with the Energy Dissipater.
-Upcoming, the contractor will complete placing the 72-inch piping from the drain valve vault to the Pump Station, continue working on the intake structure piping and value vaults at the river site, adding core and shell material lifts along the dam footprint to within 75 feet of the top elevation of the dam, building the Pump Station and Inlet/Outlet Tower to continue building up those structures.
+The Quarry has been completed.
+Work on the Perimeter Access Road Dam and Saddle Dam area about 95% complete.
+The contractor has completed the grout curtain and slurry wall in the main dam and has completed with the Energy Dissipater.
+Upcoming, the contractor will complete placing the 72-inch piping from the drain valve vault (at the dam site) to the Pump Station, continue working on the intake structure piping and value vaults at the river site, adding core and shell material lifts along the dam footprint to within 75 feet of the top elevation of the dam, building the Pump Station and Inlet/Outlet Tower and begin construction of the Operations Building.